therealmog/wfshack2026-oppcostengine/README.md

 ## Problem
 People often spend money on products without fully considering the long-term financial implications.
 The core issue is a **lack of awareness about opportunity cost**: every dollar spent on a depreciating item is a dollar not invested in an appreciating asset.
 This challenge is particularly pronounced among younger consumers or those with limited exposure to long-term financial thinking.

+Evidence supports how widespread this gap in financial understanding is.
+A 2020 study by Vanguard found that more than half of Americans could not correctly estimate the average annual return of the stock market over the previous 20 years.
+Most respondents significantly underestimated it—placing it around 5% rather than the historical ~10% associated with the S&P 500.
+When people fundamentally misunderstand long-term returns, they are less likely to recognize the implicit cost of spending instead of investing.
+This gap in knowledge directly contributes to suboptimal financial decisions and makes opportunity-cost awareness tools increasingly necessary.

 ---

 ## Solution